ResourcesEvescoBattery Energy Storage System Components

 Battery Management System (BMS)

 The below picture shows a three-tiered battery management system.
-This BMS includes a first-level system main controller MBMS, a second-level battery string management module SBMS, and a third-level battery monitoring unit BMU, wherein the SBMS can mount up to 60 BMUs.
+The BMS has three levels: a main controller (MBMS), a battery string management module (SBMS), and battery monitoring units (BMUs), with each SBMS supporting up to 60 BMUs.

 Power Conversion System (PCS) or Hybrid Inverter